 Robotic surgery is a form of laparoscopic minimally invasive surgery.
-Very small (approximately 1 cm) incisions are used instead of a traditional larger incision.
+Small (approximately 1 cm) incisions are used instead of a traditional larger incision.
 The surgeon uses very small instruments though those incisions in order to accomplish the same procedures typically requiring very large incisions.
 Robotic controls allow the surgeon to mimic his own hand movements with these very small instruments, making the surgery as precise and thorough as if it was performed by traditional methods.
 The da Vinci robot’s camera uses high-definition 3-D technology that gives the operating surgeon a perfect view for the procedure.

 - Less scar tissue formed from surgery due to more precise control

-- Quick recovery – usually in 1-2 weeks
+- Quick recovery – usually 3-7 days

 - Same day surgery – in most cases